erodrigufer/Go_from_A_to_Z/README.md

 ## Build
 * [Export data, the secret of Go's fast builds](https://jayconrod.com/posts/112/export-data--the-secret-of-go-s-fast-builds): A brief overview about export data in the build process, and how Go tries to speed up the build process. [_Jay Conrod_]

+## Testing
+* [Testing in Go: go test](https://ieftimov.com/post/testing-in-go-go-test/): In depth description to start configuring a project for testing: test coverage, flags and options of go test, test result caching, etc.  [_Ilija Eftimov_]

 ## Modules
 * [Life of a Go module](https://jayconrod.com/posts/118/life-of-a-go-module): How GOPROXY, checksum and in general the module handling system works. [_Jay Conrod_]